strategineer/personal-website/content/books/9780465021475/index.md

 title: Existential Psychotherapy
 ---

-Existential Psychotherapy by Irvin D. Yalom decribes Yaloms's psychotherapeutic framework based around acknowledging and dealing the anxiety caused by existential issues which are: death anxiety, freedom (or lack of it), loneliness (towards others and towards one's self) and the meaninglessness of existence.
+Existential Psychotherapy by Irvin D. Yalom describes Yaloms's psychotherapeutic framework based around acknowledging and dealing the anxiety caused by existential issues which are: death anxiety, freedom (or lack of it), loneliness (towards others and towards one's self) and the meaninglessness of existence.

 <!--more-->